Doreen Taylor

-Doreen Taylor is an American adult contemporary, pop singer, songwriter, Broadway performer and actress.
+Doreen Taylor is an American adult contemporary, pop singer, songwriter, Broadway performer, and actress.

 Her debut EP, Unbreakable, was released in 2007.
 A follow-up LP album, Taylor Made Hits, was released in 2008.
 She released a special multi-media album called Coming Home which benefited the American troops.
 Her first original country solo album Magic was released worldwide on April 11, 2012.
 Her single Colors of the USA benefiting the National Parks Conservation Association was released on April 11, 2014.
 She released her single, "TOY", nationwide on June 23, 2015, which reached the top 50 of the Billboard Hot 100 and No. 31 on the Adult Contemporary chart.
 In 2016, she released her adult contemporary album Happily Ever After.
 She made her Off-Broadway debut in 2017 in An Enchanted Evening: A Night with Oscar Hammerstein and returned to the Off-Broadway stage in March 2019 in the original musical, Sincerely, Oscar.
 In 2019, she returned to performing her original music in a new acoustic show titled My Favorite Things and in 2020, during the height of the Covid global pandemic, she released a new album, Doreen Taylor LIVE that sold out online in the first 4 days of its release.

-Early life and schooling
+Early life and education

 Taylor was born in Alden, New York.
 She began performing professionally at a young age.
 One of her earliest performances in which she was featured was with The Spirit of Youth, an international singing and dancing tour group.

 During her years at Alden High School, Taylor was active in theater.
 After graduating from high school, she attended the Hartt School of Music in Hartford, Connecticut, where she received vocal training and graduated with honors and a bachelor's degree in Vocal Performance.

 While continuing to pursue the art of music, she received her Master of Music degree in Opera Performance from Temple University in Philadelphia.